NTTDATA-DACH/viewnode/README.md

 It is very useful when you need to monitor multiple resources such as nodes, pods or containers in a dynamic environment like a CI/CD platform.

 ```
-The viewnode shows nodes with their pods and containers.
+The 'viewnode' displays nodes with their pods and containers.
-You can find the source code and usage documentation at GitHub: https://github.com/NTTDATA-EMEA/viewnode.
+You can find the source code and usage documentation at GitHub: https://github.com/NTTDATA-DACH/viewnode.

 Usage:
   viewnode [flags]